Welcome to OrPHEuS -

 At the time being, multiple energy grids (electricity, heating/cooling, and gas) still mainly operate independently.
 Although interactions are increasingly apparent, an optimal synergy between them has neither been comprehensively analysed nor implemented in practice.
 Interactions among different energy grids should be improved since this will lead to CO2 reduction, energy savings, demand balancing and a better integration of renewable energy systems in the cities.

-The OrPHEuS project aims at solutions for optimizing the interaction among multiple energy grids which are connected through coupling points and defined as hybrid energy grids.
+Active from 2013 to 2016, the OrPHEuS project aimed at solutions for optimizing the interaction among multiple energy grids which are connected through coupling points and defined as hybrid energy grids.
 The project evaluates how ICT devices along with control algorithms can build strategies for energy optimization.
-Using the cases of existing energy systems setups in two cities, Ulm (Germany) and Skellefteå (Sweden), strategies for hybrid energy grids controlling and cooperation will be developed and evaluated.
+Using the cases of existing energy systems setups in two cities, Ulm (Germany) and Skellefteå (Sweden), strategies for hybrid energy grids controlling and cooperation were developed and evaluated.

-The strategies will consider the perspective from different key stakeholders:
+The strategies consider the perspective from different key stakeholders:

-Research organizations involved in the energy sector can have access to the state-of-the-art modelling of business models for hybrid energy systems (gas and electricity networks) which are being developed under the OrPHEuS project scope.
+Research organizations involved in the energy sector can have access to the state-of-the-art modelling of business models for hybrid energy systems (gas and electricity networks) which were developed under the OrPHEuS project scope.

 Be aware of the innovative ICT applications developed within the OrPHEuS project.
 The project evaluates how ICT devices can help building strategies for energy optimization, contributing to a significant reduction of consumption and CO2 emissions which can only be achieved through the adoption of ICT by city authorities.

-Distribution system operators, utilities, energy suppliers and municipalities can benefit from the outcomes from OrPHEus and replicate what is being done in our demo sites Ulm (Germany) and Skelleftå (Sweden).
-In Skelleftå, the OrPHEuS tools are being implemented to reduce the dependence on coal and oil by increasing the production of renewable energies.
-In Ulm, OrPHEuS is developing solutions to manage the surplus of electricity from photovoltaic systems, reducing the grid costs and in parallel converting the photovoltaic electricity in other forms of sustainable energy.
+Distribution system operators, utilities, energy suppliers and municipalities can benefit from the outcomes from OrPHEus and replicate what was done in our demo sites of Ulm (Germany) and Skelleftå (Sweden).
+In Skelleftå, the OrPHEuS tools are implemented to reduce the dependence on coal and oil by increasing the production of renewable energies.
+In Ulm, OrPHEuS developed solutions to manage the surplus of electricity from photovoltaic systems, reducing the grid costs and in parallel converting the photovoltaic electricity in other forms of sustainable energy.

-The city authorities will be advised with recommendations for planning and hybrid grid control operations, as well as about its benefits.
-Representatives from the municipalities should register within the OrPHEus network in order to be invited to the stakeholders’ workshops to be organised within the project.
+City authorities can be advised with recommendations for planning and hybrid grid control operations, as well as about its benefits.